jamesshore/quixote/docs/api.md

 change.
 Please do not suggest changes in this area; they will be refused.
 ```

-Breaking changes to any property or method documented here will be described in the [change log](../CHANGELOG.md).
+Breaking changes to any property or method in the API documentation will be described in the [change log](../CHANGELOG.md).
 All other properties and methods should be considered non-public and may change at any time.

 Class names may change at any time.
 Don't construct classes manually or refer to them by name.
 Any object you need can be obtained from a property or method call.